CraftAcademyLabs/ca_course/week2/address_book/addressbook_create_content/5_add_form.md

 `waitForSelector()` receives a selector as an argument and waits for it to appear on the page.
 When it does appear, we can use the `click()` method to click on the button.

-We can now call this method in our step definition.
+We can now call on this method in our step definition.

 ```javascript
 When('I click {string}', async function(string) {